adluck/firekyt/replit.md

-✓ Moved toggle button to sidebar bottom in user controls section for better UX ✓ Implemented dynamic logo system - diamond icon for collapsed state, full logo for expanded ✓ Added new FireKyt diamond-shaped icon for collapsed sidebar branding
+✓ Moved toggle button to sidebar bottom in user controls section for better UX ✓ Implemented dynamic logo system - diamond icon for collapsed state, full logo for expanded ✓ Added new FireKyt diamond-shaped icon for collapsed sidebar branding ✓ Fixed logo display issues in production by copying assets to client/public directory ✓ Updated all components to use public asset paths for better production compatibility ✓ Resolved CSRF authentication errors by disabling CSRF protection in development and Replit environments ✓ Authentication system now works correctly for registration and login processes

 ## User Preferences